imadelh/clustering-citybike-brisbane/README.md

 # Geographical Clustering of CityBike‘s Stations in Brisbane

-In this mini-project we build an *industrialized* code (python 3.6) for unsupervised clustering.
-The goal is to provide a user-friendly documented code with parameters that are easily modifiable to cluster bike stations according to their locations.
+In this mini-project we build an *industrialized* code (python 3.6) for unsupervised learning: Clustering.
+The goal is to provide a user-friendly documented code, with parameters that are easily modifiable, to cluster bike stations according to their locations.

 ## Requirements